 A bifold has two folds, and a trifold has, you guessed it, three.
 A trifold opens similar to a brochure and stores cards vertically, rather than horizontally, making a trifold best suited to larger pant pockets or jacket pockets.
 A trifold will have a lot of slots, making it a good option if you have many cards to carry.
 The biggest problem with trifold wallets s is bulkiness.

-Bottega Veneta’s beautiful Intrecciato design isn’t the only reason to love this wallet, although that’s a big part of it.
-This wallet also has an innovative folding design that sets it apart from most other trifolds.
+This wallet has an innovative folding design that sets it apart from most other trifolds.
 While a trifold typically has three parts that open like a brochure, this wallet has one flap that opens upward and another that opens to the side, forming a sort of L-shape.
-The top pocket has a zipper for coins or cash, the middle has card slots, and the other fold has an ID pocket.
+Two of the flaps have sleeves for carrying cards, while the other has a snap pouch for your coins, making it a great option if you like to pay with cash.
+True to Acne Studios design ethos, this wallet has a modern, minimalist look.

 A cardholder wallet features no folds, making it one of the most streamlined options you can get.
 Cardholders are made from the same materials as regular wallets, but the card slots are on the outside of the wallet.
 This makes for easier access, but they’re not as secure and you can’t store as many items.
 These are some of the best wallets for traveling, when you want to keep your cards secure inside a bag or anti-theft carrying case.